-- 17. Discuss on what basis the reports are classified. - 18.
+- 16. Define reports.
+What are the characteristics of a good report? - 17.
+Discuss on what basis the reports are classified. - 18.
 Outline the steps to be taken while preparing a report. - 19.
 Describe the ways in which a report can be organised. - 20.
 Distinguish between a letter report and a memo report. - 21.
 Express your views on different types of reports. - 22.
 In how many ways can a report be organised? - 23.
 Explain the importance of 'Introduction' as a part of the body of the report. - 24.
 Comment on process of writing. - 25.
 Discuss the significance of Business report

-KARPAGAM ACADEMY OF HIGHER EDUCATION CLASS: I B.Com COURSE NAME: BUSINESS COMMUNICATION COURSE CODE: 17AEC101 UNIT: IV BATCH-2017-2020 UNIT IV SYLLABUS SYLLABUS
+CLASS: I B.Com (BPS) COURSE NAME: BUSINESS COMMUNICATION COURSE CODE: 17AEC101 UNIT: IV BATCH-2017-2020

+UNIT-IV

-Application Letters : Preparation of Resume - Interview- Meaning - Objectives and Techniques of Various Types of Interviews - Public Speech - Characteristics of a Good speech- Business Report Presentations.
+Application Letters: Preparation of Resume - Interview- Meaning - Objectives and Techniques of Various Types of Interviews - Public Speech - Characteristics of a Good speech-Business Report Presentations.